webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 <div class="webgpu-center center diagram"><div data-diagram="mips" style="display: inline-block;"></div></div>

-Given a mipmap, we can then ask the GPU to choose a smaller mip level when smaller than the original size.
+Given a mipmap, we can then ask the GPU to choose a smaller mip level when we're drawing something smaller than the original texture size.
 This will look better because it has been "pre-blended" and better represents what the texture's color would be when scaled down.

 The best algorithm for blending the pixels from one mip to the next is a topic of research as well as a matter of opinion.
 As a first idea, here's some code